ajr242/cwru-csds341/notes/JDBC.md

 - DRL is used to retrieve the data from the database.

 - It includes the SQL commands such as `SELECT` etc.

-- DRL statements are used to retrieve data from one or more tables.

 examples